CarlTS/microbit-grove/tutorials/servo.md

 ## {Introduction @unplugged}
 Let's create movement using @boardname@ , Grove and Servo Motors!
 ![WTS Logo](https://raw.githubusercontent.com/CarlTS/microbit-grove/master/assets/WTSLogo.png)
-Look out for hints indicated by a light bulb - :💡: Bullet 1 Click the ``||game: OK ➔ ||`` or ``| ➔ Next |`` button on the right after each step to continue.
+Look out for hints indicated by a light bulb - :lightbulb:
+Click the ``||game: OK ➔ ||`` or ``| ➔ Next |`` button on the right after each step to continue.

 ## Testing the micro:bit @unplugged